 On July 7, 2020, the Company signed a one year Ore Purchase Agreement ("OPA") for 40,000 tonnes of gold-bearing material with Inca One Gold Corp. ("Inca One"), a gold producer operating two fully permitted mineral processing facilities in Peru.
-Under the terms of the OPA, the Company will deliver 40,000 tonnes, approximately 110 tonnes per day ("TPD") of gold-bearing material during the first year, with a minimum grade of 8 grams of gold per tonne to Inca One's Kori One processing facility.
-Initial shipments will commence during the Company's Q4 fiscal quarter from gold-bearing material that is currently on PPX Mining's stockpile.
-In addition, Inca One will provide a secured, advance payment based on certain milestones for up to US\$400,000 to the Company.
-In the event the Company does not deliver 20,000 tonnes in the first year, the supply contract will be extended to a total of 80,000 tonnes by the end of the second year.
-This arrangement has been set up to use the Igor mining concessions as security for a total value of up to US\$800,000.
+Under the terms of the OPA, the Company was to deliver 40,000 tonnes, approximately 110 tonnes per day ("TPD") of gold-bearing material during the first year, with a minimum grade of 8 grams of gold per tonne to Inca One's Kori One processing facility.
+In addition, Inca One would provide a secured, advance payment based on certain milestones for up to US\$400,000 to the Company.
+In the event the Company does not deliver 20,000 tonnes in the first year, the supply contract would be extended to a total of 80,000 tonnes by the end of the second year.
+This arrangement was set up to use the Igor mining concessions as security for a total value of up to US\$800,000.

-As at September 30, 2020, the Company has received \$271,220 in advance of shipments.
+As at September 30, 2020, the Company had received \$271,220 in advance of shipments.
+During the year ended September 30, 2021, the OPA was terminated and the Company refunded the \$271,220 advance back to Inca One.